MemoryOrb/mo-lapland-arduino/README.md

 ### Component number
 Component number is an integer:
-* `0-9` for the buttons (`B`), 0-4 for the left side and 5-9 for the right side.
-The numbers of the button are affected following the disposition of the fingers when the hands' palms are facing down. `0` is affected to button dedicated to the little finger of the left hand, while `9` to the button dedicated to the little finger of the right hand.
+* `0-11` for the buttons (`B`), `0-9` for the individual buttons, `0-4` for the left side and `5-9` for the right side.
+The numbers of the button are affected following the disposition of the fingers when the hands' palms are facing down. `0` is affected to button dedicated to the little finger of the left hand, while `9` to the button dedicated to the little finger of the right hand. `10` and `11` are reserved for the switches integrated to the rotary encoders, respectively left and right.
 * `0-1` for the rotary encoders (`R`), and vibrating motors (`V`), with `0` for the left side and `1` for the right side.
 * `0-1` for the potentiometers (`P`), with `0` for the slide and `1` for the circular.
 * `0-1` for the inertial measurement unit (`I`), with `0` for the gyroscope and `1` for the accelerometer.